Menu

 Awarding: The contract is awarded to the supplier that best meets the evaluation criteria, often balancing cost and value.
 A formal contract will then be signed between the buyer and the winning supplier.

-How to Write a Tender
+How to write a tender

 To write an effective tender, follow these key steps: